 First published Oct.
 25, 2021

 As we head into flu season, one of the most common questions people have: Is it safe to get get a flu shot and a COVID-19 shot at the same time?

 The answer is, absolutely, said Aliza Hekman, a Novant Health physician assistant in Winston-Salem who specializes in infectious diseases,

-Not only is it safe, it’s a pretty good idea to have them administered together – in different arms.
+Not only is it safe, she added, it’s a pretty good idea to have them administered together – in different arms.
 “The COVID vaccine can cause a little more soreness of the arm, so it’s recommended that you get the COVID vaccine in the non-dominant arm and the flu vaccine in the other arm,” Hekman said.

 How do we know getting a flu shot and the COVID vaccine are safe?

 Here’s what the Centers for Disease Control and Prevention (CDC) says: “COVID-19 vaccines may be administered without regard to timing of other vaccines.
 This includes simultaneous administration of COVID-19 vaccine and other vaccines on the same day.”

 I didn’t have a reaction to either COVID vaccine, but I understand it can make you feel like you have the flu.
 Can the flu vaccine make you feel like you have the flu, too?